Healthy Apple Crisp

 • Preheat the oven to 180C/350F.
 Grease a 9 x 9-inch baking dish and set aside.

-• In a mixing bowl, combine all the filling ingredients and mix until combined.
+• In a mixing bowl, combine the chopped apples, lemon juice, maple syrup, cornstarch, cinnamon, and nutmeg, and mix until combined.
 In a separate bowl, add the crisp topping ingredients and whisk together.

 • Place the filling into the greased baking dish and bake for 20-25 minutes, until the apples have softened.
 Remove from the oven and spread out the crisp topping over it.
 Place back in the oven and bake for a further 10 minutes, or until golden brown.